 Special Photo Contributor

 We accept advertisements.
-We earn a small amount from them ($60 in the first 8 months of 2018).
+We earn a small amount from them ($30 in the first 8 months of 2019).
 Out goal is to earn enough to pay part of the costs of running this website, which costs about $300 per year to operate.
 We are far from that goal.

 All rights are reserved.
 For purely, fully, strictly, and explicitly nonprofit use, we are happy to share in most cases; just write to us.
 Some Opuntia photographs and related text belong to others and they must be contacted individually to obtain permissions.
 All materials originally published before 1925 may be used freely as is the case with government publications.